Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

 \subsection{Terminology}

 Let $G$ be a finite group.
-An orthogonal representation of $G$ is a homomorphism $\rho \colon G \to O(V)$, where $O(V)$ denotes the group of orthogonal automorphisms of some inner product space $V$.
+An \emph{orthogonal representation} of $G$ is a homomorphism $\rho \colon G \to O(V)$, where $O(V)$ denotes the group of orthogonal automorphisms of some inner product space $V$.
 In particular, $V$ is implicitly equipped with an inner product which is preserved by $G$.
-In the present article we consider only finite dimensional representations.
+In the present article, we consider only finite-dimensional representations.